 Immigrant Financial Justice Project

-- Eliminate barriers that immigrants face in the banking system and promote equitable financial services access in immigrant communities.
+- Expose and eliminate barriers that immigrants face in the financial services system, and promote fair lending and banking access in immigrant communities.

-- Press for corporate accountability and community reinvestment by banks, money transmitters and other financial institutions.
+- Press for corporate accountability and community reinvestment by banks, credit unions, money transmitters and other financial institutions.

 - Support community development financial institutions (CDFIs), including loan funds and credit unions, serving immigrant communities.

-- Provide up-to-date information and training to community groups, financial institutions and other stakeholders on immigrants' rights and options in the financial services arena.
+- Train community groups, banks and credit unions, funders and other stakeholders on immigrants' rights and options in the financial services arena.

-The NYC Immigrant Financial Justice Network is a coalition of organizers and advocates from different neighborhoods and sectors.
-The Network meets monthly and collaborates on research, community education, and corporate reform campaigns to expand immigrants' economic rights.
+The NYC Immigrant Financial Justice Network is a coalition of organizers and advocates serving diverse immigrant communities throughout NYC.
+The Network meets monthly and collaborates on research, community education, and policy campaigns to expand immigrants' economic rights.

 NYC Network Members:*